15 Cool DIY Birthday Party Favor Ideas

 Cover a table in different sized bowls and containers.
 Fill each container or bowl with candies, art supplies, nail polish, mini plastic dinosaurs, toy cars etc. and give each child a small bag.
 Let them pick items of their choosing and add them to their bag to take home.

-Glue plastic animals to the lids of a small Mason Jars or clean baby food jars and allow to dry.
+Glue plastic animals to the lids of a small mason jars or clean baby food jars and allow to dry.
 Spray paint the lid and animal a color of your choice, all the same or varying colors.
-Fill with candy or animal crackers and attach a thank you note to the lid with twine or string.
+Fill the jars with candy or animal crackers and attach a thank you note to the lid with twine or string.

-If you are hosting a sleepover party at your house, buy matching pajamas for each girl attending.
+If you’re hosting a sleepover party at your house, buy matching pajamas for each girl attending.
 Fold them in neat stacks tied with ribbon and attach cards that say each girl’s name.
 Give them to guests before the party begins so they can wear them and take pictures.

 These favors are a party activity and take-home item all in one.
 Gather waffle cones, frosting and sprinkles and flip the waffle cones upside down on a plate.
 Let party guests cover in frosting and sprinkles and then eat or take home.

 Fill small bags with assorted colored items including paint, crayons, candies and coloring pages, make sure to have an item in each bag from every color in the rainbow.